OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/extension_plugin.rst

 tutorial.
 The following instructions will help you locate the directory containing the pieces needed for the model relative to the install directory:

-If you have a branch from the source repository:

-	``examples/openmdao.examples.bar3simulation/openmdao/examples/bar3simulation``

 If you have downloaded the latest release version from the website:

 	``openmdao-X.X.X/lib/python2.6/site-packages/openmdao.examples.bar3simulation-X.X.X-######.egg/openmdao/examples/bar3simulation``